+If you're looking for the best PSVR HOTAS controllers available, you've come to the right spot.
 Here at Android Central, we're experts when it comes to finding all the best ways to improve your virtual reality experience.
-If you're looking for a HOTAS controller for your PlayStation VR you've come to the right spot.
-Here are the best options we've found!
+Here are the best options we've found, starting with our best overall, the incredible Hori HOTAS Flight Stick for PS4.

 Best Overall: Hori Hotas Flight Stick for PlayStation 4